Manage Experience Cloud users and products

 - Click Next to review the settings, then click Save .

 Supported browsers in the Experience Cloud.

-- Microsoft's latest Internet Explorer.
-(Microsoft has ended support for Internet Explorer 8, 9, and 10.
+- Microsoft Edge (Microsoft has ended support for Internet Explorer 8, 9, and 10.
 As such, Adobe will not fix issues reported against these specific versions of Internet Explorer.)

 - Google Chrome

 Note: Although the Experience Cloud interface supports these browsers, individual solutions might not support every browser.
 (For example, Analytics does not support Opera, and Adobe Target does not support Safari.)